Ponaka Kanakamma

-Ponaka Kanakamma (1892–1963) was a social worker, activist and freedom fighter, imprisoned over a year, as a disciple of Mahatma Gandhi, in India.
+Ponaka Kanakamma (1892–1963) was an Indian social worker, activist and freedom fighter, who was imprisoned over a year, as a disciple of Mahatma Gandhi.

 She founded Sri Kasturidevi Vidyalam, a large school for girls in Nellore.

 Early life

 Ponaka Kanakamma was born in Nellore district, on 10 June 1892 at Minagallu.
-Her father was Marupooru Konda Reddy and mother: Kaamamma.
+Her father was Marupooru Konda Reddy and mother, Kaamamma.

 Career

 She hailed from a very rich landlord community.
 She married her maternal uncle Subbarama Reddy, a rich landlord from Potlapudi Village, near Nellore.
 She was eight years old at the time of her marriage.
 As her husband was traditional, she was not allowed to attend school.
 Though she had no formal schooling, she acquired proficiency in Telugu, Hindi and Sanskrit by her own efforts.
 In 1907, when BipinChandraPal and his wife visited Nellore in connection with 'Vande Mataram Movement', she hosted the couple.
 At that time, she was only 16 years of age.
 With the help of her youngest brother-in-law Pattabhiramareddy, who was involved in Library movement, she established "Sujana Ranjani samajam" and "Vivekananda Granthalayam" in Potlapudi village, near Nellore to serve the society.
 Her friends started libraries in nearby villages Pogadadoruvu kandrika and Kotturu.
 She worked for the uplift of Harijan (outcaste) and poor.

 From 1916 to 1919 for a brief period, she was under the spell of revolutionary politics and later became the ardent disciple of Mahatma Gandhi.
 She purchased 13 acres of land in Pallipadu village about 8 miles from Nellore on the banks of river Penna and handed over the land to her revolutionary friends for concealing fire arms and for firing practice.
 When she became the follower of Mahatma, she donated the land to establish the "Pinakini Satygrahasramam".
 Gandhiji inaugurated the "Pinakini Satyagraha Ashram" on 7 April 1921.
 Chaturuvedula Krishnaiah (C.V.Krishna), Digumarti Hanumanta Rao, his wife Krishnabai and Kondiparti Punnaya were the founder Members of the Ashram.